• Skip to primary navigation

 • Store any leftover pesto in an airtight container in the fridge for up to 1 week.

 • For longer storage, freeze the pesto in ice cube trays or small portions.
 Once frozen, transfer the cubes to a freezer-safe bag or container.
 It will keep in the freezer for up to 3 months.
-When ready to use it, just thaw the desired amount in the fridge or at room temperature.
+When ready to use, thaw the desired amount in the fridge or at room temperature.

 • If the pesto separates slightly during storage, stir it well before using.